aashutosh-shrivastav/table-webcomponent-final/README.md

 4. web-componenet is dist folder of create-table-web-component with .tgz file used to publish package to npm

 Problem:
  i.
-Unable to use  webcomponent in react .Works ell in angular and plain index.html file.
+Unable to use  webcomponent in react .Works well in angular and plain index.html file.